Sugar at the Gate: Critical reception

 Cole Firth of Exclaim! and Isabella McDonnell of The Line of Best Fit lauded the songs' lyrical perplexity, with its use of mystery and "contrasting and ironic thematic layers" that engage the listener; as McDonnell explained, "Sugar at the Gate, as a whole, is surprisingly cryptic, and slowly allows the budding flower of the album’s meaning to unfurl as the listener makes their way through the release.
 And yet, the album feels immediately convincing and real: it gives you same excitement as if smelling the freshly cut grass in the first days of summertime.
-It eels both mysterious and real."
+It feels both mysterious and real."
 According to Sidewalk Hustle, the record "bursts with thoughtful lyrics that pose open-ended questions and stick in the back of the listener’s mind long after the eleven tracks have played out."

 In mixed reviews, DIY's Laura Prior appreciated the use of melancholic lyrics and the "indifferent" delivery of them with an upbeat sound and God is in the TV's praised Penny's singing and the record's "few undeniable bangers;" however, both felt it lacked any sort of heaviness to make the music memorable.
 SoundBlab argued it depended too much on the "mystique and allure of the vocals," resulting in musical compositions that lack direction or a finish line.
 Mojo dismissed the record as "largely insubstantial," while PressPlayOK felt the band's move towards a sadder tone caused their music to not entice a demographic: "TOPS fans may find themselves alienated in the go-nowhere numbers like Cutlass Cruiser and Hours Between, and newcomers will have switched off long before then."